Vinay-Pundhir/python-learning/README.md

-## Repo for assignments submission
+## Repo for python assignments submission